 With these data, Palmer and her colleagues worked to develop scores representing either neighborhood disadvantage or NSES based on different variables.
 For example, Palmer explained that when looking at the National Cancer Institute’s Surveillance, Epidemiology, and End Results (SEER) Program data, the investigators identified where those included in the SEER data set were living, which is the score the investigators used for their assessment.

 “So the analysis we did was in the Black women's health study.
 This study has been going on now for over 27 years, with the same 59,000 women who enrolled back in 1995.
 Not everyone is still filling out the questionnaires, but a very large proportion is,” Palmer said.
 “So there's a lot of data in there on individual level factors.
 We also have geocoded addresses for every 2 years throughout the time [period] and then linked to those 2 databases.”

 When the study began, the median age of the participants was 38 years, with residence throughout the country, Palmer explained.
-They investigators then learned of new breast cancer cases through self-reporting in these biannual questionnaires, but also through linkage with 24 state cancer registries for states in which most participants lived.
-Palmer noted for patients who are lost to follow-up, they would also link to a national death index to assess rates of mortality.
+The investigators then learned of new breast cancer cases through self-reporting in these biannual questionnaires, but also through linkage with 24 state cancer registries for states in which the most participants lived.
+Palmer noted that for patients who were lost from follow-ups, they would also link to a national death index to assess rates of mortality.

 When breaking up the compiled data for analysis, the investigators first looked at the variable of neighborhood concentrated disadvantage.
 They then used a continuous score for each person, and then divided it into quartiles.

 “So we were comparing women who lived in the highest quartile disadvantaged, so those are the ones in the most disadvantaged neighborhood, versus those in the lowest quartile,” Palmer said.